Table of Contents

 - any defences of contributory negligence, illegality, or failure to mitigate loss.

-This is an important aspect of the early stages of litigation.
-You should seek professional legal advice if you are serving or someone is serving you with the particulars of a claim.
+This is an essential aspect of the early stages of litigation.
+You should seek professional legal advice to serve or defend a claim.

 Key Takeaways

 The particulars of a claim are a statement that outlines the details of a legal claim that a party is making.
 It will involve the relevant facts that make up the grounds of the claimant’s case.
-A defendant’s response will work in a similar way, and outline relevant points to the litigation.
+A defendant’s response will work similarly and outline relevant points to the litigation.

 If you are at this stage of your litigation, it is important that you are guided by professional legal advice.
 Failure to comply with procedural rules could result in a court taking a less favourable approach to your claim.
 For example, this could include late service of your statement (outlined in the Civil Procedure Rules),